 1) Press releases

 Press releases, especially those known as “vanity releases” (these generally make “announcements” about the company in a self-serving way), are just ineffective.
-Often, they’re filled with unverified hype that nobody actually want to read.
+Often, they’re filled with unverified hype that nobody actually wants to read.

 Keep in mind that public companies often still do press releases because they’re required to by the market.
 If you’re running a small business, though, you should strive to keep press releases to an absolute minimum.
 Because press releases rarely aid in the acquisition of new traffic, you’re better off spending your marketing efforts on methods that actually draw in new customers, like content creation and distribution.